-Dr. Kamal Benslama, Asst.
-Professor Gustaaf Brooijmans, Dr. Jeremy Dodd, Dr. Mikhail Leltchouk, Dr. Andrew Haas, Professor Emlyn Hughes, Professor John Parsons, Professor Mike Tuts, Professor William Willis
+Dr. Kamal Benslama, Assoc.
+Professor Gustaaf Brooijmans, Dr. Jeremy Dodd, Dr. Mikhail Leltchouk, Dr. Andrew Haas, Professor Emlyn Hughes, Professor John Parsons, Professor Mike Tuts

 The ATLAS experiment is being designed and built for operation at the Large Hadron Collider (LHC) at CERN in Geneva, Switzerland.
 The LHC is a proton-proton collider which will be the world's highest energy collider and will be the premier experimental HEP facility for many years.

 The foremost question of HEP is the source of so-called "electroweak symmetry breaking" (EWSB), related to the issue of the origin of mass.
 The SM postulates the existence of the Higgs boson to solve this issue.
 However, many other scenarios (eg. supersymmetry, technicolor, extra dimensions) have been proposed.
 The LHC and ATLAS are designed to probe an energy scale which should make possible investigation of the source of EWSB.
 For example, ATLAS should be able to either discover the SM Higgs boson or to definitively rule out its existence.
 If no SM Higgs is found, we expect to find instead indications of the true source of EWSB.